Frameworks & Arguments

 Why aren't they doing it?

 Run through Gilbert's six causes before assuming training.
-Information, resources, incentives, knowledge, capacity, motivation.
-Only proceed to training design if the answer is knowledge or skill.
+Only proceed if the answer is knowledge or skill.

 03